If you or someone you know needs help with substance misuse, we offer a free and confidential service. We listen and can give you one to one support.

 Barnsley TYS Substance Misuse Service

-Reducing drug and alcohol use by young people, particularly the most vulnerable, is central to Barnsley’s Health and Wellbeing and Community Safety Strategies as well as a key local and national Public Health Outcome.
+Reducing drug and alcohol use by young people, particularly the most vulnerable, is central to Barnsley’s Health and Wellbeing and Community Safety Strategies.
+It's also a key local and national Public Health Outcome.

 Section 1 – Drug/alcohol use